SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-client.md

 sidebar_label: Client Configuration
 ---

+## Client Library Overview
+* Provides the Login with SelfKey Button
+* Provides a Modal for displaying LWS related views
+* Provides an iFrame embedded in the modal to view the Browser extension
+* Provides all assets for embedded components (CSS/JS/Images/Fonts)

 ## Login with SelfKey Client Configuration

 The Login with SelfKey client library accepts a configuration object containing the following attributes: